 A heart attack happens when blood flow to the heart is blocked.
 Without blood and the oxygen it carries, part of the heart starts to die.
 The medical name for a heart attack is myocardial infarction, or MI.

-A heart attack may result when plaque inside the heart arteries breaks open or ruptures, forming a clot that significantly blocks blood flow through the artery.
+A heart attack is often the result of coronary artery disease, in which fatty deposits called plaque (say "plak") build up inside the heart arteries.
+When plaque breaks open or ruptures, it can form a clot that blocks blood flow to the heart muscle.